-Unless you’ve done it before, successfully marketing and selling your home can be nearly impossible to do.
+Unless you’ve done it before, successfully marketing and selling your own home is hard to do.
 And the longer it sits on the market, the harder it is to sell.

 "Without promotion, something terrible happens... nothing!" ~ P. T. Barnum